Directions + Parking

 Free Sugar Bowl/Donner Summit Shuttle

-This winter, Sugar Bowl is operating a free, public shuttle that connects Truckee with Donner Summit, running daily from December 9th, 2024, through April 20th, 2025.
-The shuttle service will make two loops in the morning and two in the afternoon, with stops at the Sugar Bowl Mt.
+This winter, Sugar Bowl is operating a free, public shuttle that connects Truckee with Donner Summit, running daily through April 20th, 2026.
+The shuttle service will make two loops in the morning, one mid-day and two in the afternoon, with stops at the Sugar Bowl Mt.
 Judah Lodge, Donner Ski Ranch, the West End of Donner Lake (old TART stop), and the Coldstream TART stop, where riders can make a timed transfer to and from the TART Truckee Local Route.
 The shuttle service will NOT operate when Old 40 is CLOSED.

 The shuttle will be equipped with exterior ski storage.
 No dogs, apart from qualified service animals, are permitted on the shuttle.